-( 2019/20 (ref) by CPD/2 N N/A Continue to work in collaboration with Cleveland, Northumbria and Durham OPCCs and NHS England / NHS Improvement to jointly commission an integrated Sexual Assault Referral Centre (SARC) model across these areas.
-Partnerships and Strategy Manager (Commissioning) 31st January 2021 Core Principle E: Focusing on developing the entity's capacity, inc luding the capability of its lead lership and the CPE/1 N N/A Review the impact of the Covid-19 lockdown on the OPCC and implement recommendations to help shape the future of the organisation.
+Ref B/fwd from 2019/20 (ref) Action Lead Officer Implementation by CPD/2 N/A Continue to work in collaboration with Cleveland, Northumbria and Durham OPCCs and NHS England / NHS Improvement to jointly commission an integrated Sexual Assault Referral Centre (SARC) model across these areas.
+Partnerships and Strategy Manager (Commissioning) 31st January 2021 Core Principle E: Focusing on developing the entity's capacity, inc luding the capability of its lead ership and the CPE/1 N/A Review the impact of the Covid-19 lockdown on the OPCC and implement recommendations to help shape the future of the organisation.
 Identify what has worked well, what can be improved and what the organisation can stop doing.
-Chief Executive 30th September 2020 CPE/2 ( CPE/2 Review contract management arrangements and implement recommendations.
-Partnerships and Strategy Manager (Performance) 30th November 2020 Core Principle F: Focusing on managing risks and performance the rough internal control and stro ong public financial CPF/1 ( CPF/1 Scope the approach and put in place arrangements to support the development of the Police & Crime Plan 2020/2024 following postponement of the PCC elections in May 2020 and the outbreak of coronavirus.
-Partnerships and Strategy Manager (Performance) 31st March 2021 CPF/2 M N/A Develop a new Covid-19 Fund to assist voluntary and community groups to either carry on providing existing services or launch new projects to help people during the Covid-19 lockdown period or afterwards when restrictions are relaxed.
-Partnerships and Strategy Manager (Performance) 30th June 2020 CPF/3 Implement the revised Safer Cumbria governance structure and work collaboratively to deliver its overarching strategy and joint Partnerships and Strategy Manager (Performance) 31st July 2020 1 N/A initiatives.
+Chief Executive 30th September 2020 CPE/2 CPE/2 Review contract management arrangements and implement recommendations.
+Partnerships and Strategy Manager (Performance) 30th November 2020 Core Principle F: Focusing on managing risks and performance the rough internal control and stro ng public financial CPF/1 CPF/1 Scope the approach and put in place arrangements to support the development of the Police & Crime Plan 2020/2024 following postponement of the PCC elections in May 2020 and the outbreak of coronavirus.
+Partnerships and Strategy Manager (Performance) 31st March 2021 CPF/2 N/A Develop a new Covid-19 Fund to assist voluntary and community groups to either carry on providing existing services or launch new projects to help people during the Covid-19 lockdown period or afterwards when restrictions are relaxed.
+Partnerships and Strategy Manager (Performance) 30th June 2020 CPF/3 N/A Implement the revised Safer Cumbria governance structure and work collaboratively to deliver its overarching strategy and joint initiatives.
+Partnerships and Strategy Manager (Performance) 31st July 2020 www.cumbria-pcc.gov.uk